wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests           March 2015

+   o  SOURCE PREFIX-LENGTH, unsigned octet specifying how many of the
+      leftmost contiguous bits of the address comprise the query prefix.
       In replies, it mirrors the same value as in the queries.
 It can be set to 0 to disable client-based lookups, in which case the ADDRESS field MUST be absent.